mahdizynali/MazeNet/README.md

 # MazeNet
-Mnist multi perceptron neural-network training from scratch with c++ and opencv matrix. (nn with c++)
+Mnist multi perceptron neural-network training from scratch with c++ and opencv matrix